Dare to dream

 The group can move on to Folklore and Fables, Legends and Myths - and the revelation of bewitching stories.
 The oldest in the Group (or loudest) can assume the role of Mentor or Druid or Spirit Guide, depending on the context.
 The Fable or Legend can be adapted to some eco-theme relevant to the Group and even adapted to what occupies them on social media or in their lives.

-New stories, dress-up days, pantomimes and games can be woven around the many eco themes that rise up from the mysteries beyond our ordinary, daily lives.
+New stories, dress-up days, pantomimes and games can be woven around the many eco themes that can both arise from and transcend our every-day lives.